-Virtual machine performance is slow either from the start up or while using a certain application.
-There could be several reasons for the slowness.
+Virtual machine performance is slow either from startup or while using a certain application.
+There are several possible reasons for this, such as:

-- Using the old (not the latest) build of Parallels Desktop application.
+- Using an old build of Parallels Desktop, instead of the latest.

 - Lack of resources assigned to the virtual machine.

-- Presence of unused files in the virtual machine.
+- The presence of unused files in the virtual machine.

-This article below will provide you with several steps and hints on how to increase the performance of your Virtual Machine:
+This article offers tips on how to improve the performance of your virtual machine.

-Note for Parallels Desktop 10 users: Please make sure that the option 'Real-time Virtual Disk Optimization' is disabled*:
+Note for Parallels Desktop 10 users: Confirm that the option "Real-time Virtual Disk Optimization" is disabled:

-- *Enabled option 'Real-time Virtual Disk Optimization' may slow disk perfomance up to 30% (at the moment of compacting, not constantly).
-If host has SSD disk, feature will be enabled by default for all the VMs (but will work only if it is compatible with guest OS)
+- If the "Real-time Virtual Disk Optimization" option is enabled, it may slow disk performance up to 30% (at the moment of compaction, not constantly).
+If the host has an SSD disk, the feature will be enabled by default for all virtual machines but will work only if it is compatible with the guest OS.

-Try not to run several virtual machines at the same time, because each virtual machine consumes a considerable amount of resources and can slow down overall Mac OS performance.
+Try not to run several virtual machines at once; each consumes considerable resources and may slow down overall Mac OS performance.

-NOTE: enabling this feature is only necessary while troubleshooting issues related to your Virtual Machine and it may be requested by Parallels Support representative.
+In the Parallels Desktop menu, go to Preferences > Advanced.
+Make sure "Detailed log messages" option is not enabled.
+Note: Enabling this feature is necessary only while troubleshooting issues related to your virtual machine, and it may be requested by a Parallels Support representative.

 - Go to Sharing > Disable Smart Mount.

-Go to Hardware tab > Boot Order > make sure that Hard disk 1 is the first boot device from the top by re-order the devices using the arrow keys on the right hand side of the pane.
+Go to the Hardware tab > Boot Order, and make sure Hard Disk 1 is the first boot device from the top by reordering the devices using the arrow keys on the right hand side of the pane.

-Here you can adjust the number of CPUs and memory assigned for the Virtual Machine.
-However please note that virtual CPUs and memory are not acting exactly the same as the real hardware CPUs and memory installed on a PC or Mac. ( Please note that in Parallels Desktop 10 these settings were moved under Hardware tab )
+Go to Configure > Hardware > CPU & Memory (Configure > General in Parallels Desktop 9 and earlier).
+Here you can adjust the number of CPUs and memory assigned for the virtual machine.
+Note that virtual CPUs and memory do not act the same as the real hardware CPUs and memory installed on a PC or Mac.
+(In Parallels Desktop 10, these settings are in the Hardware tab.)

 To achieve the best performance we recommend to follow these general tips: